danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 $ mv config.json $(sha256sum config.json | awk '{print $1}')
 ```

-Layers are represented top to bottom so the base alpine rootfs layer comes first and then the second layer with the binary.
-Note also that we modified the entrypoint to use the `time` utility as discussed previously.
+Layers are represented top to bottom so the base alpine rootfs layer comes first, and then the second layer with the binary.
+Keep in mind that we modified the entrypoint to use the `time` utility.
 The manifest file also sees similar changes--adding the layer digests--along with updating the size of our config file, and not to forget re-calculating the digest and encoding our updated manifest.

 ```
 $ vim manifest.json